Admission Requirements for Liberty’s Online Master of Arts in Human Services Counseling

 Unofficial College Transcript Policy

 An unofficial copy of the college transcript can either be faxed from the institution, printed from the school’s official site, or an opened copy that you may have in your possession.

 Before sending unofficial college transcripts, please make sure they include the following:

 - Your previous school’s name or logo printed on the document

 - Cumulative GPA

 - A list of completed courses and earned credit broken down by semester

 Official College Transcript Policy

-An acceptable official college transcript is one that has been issued directly from the institution and is in a sealed.
+An acceptable official college transcript is one that has been issued directly from the institution and is in a sealed envelope.
 If you have one in your possession, it must still be in its original sealed envelope.
 If your previous institution offers electronic official transcript processing, they can send the document directly to email@example.com.

 If the student uses unofficial transcripts with a transcript request form to gain acceptance, all official transcripts must be received within 60 days of the admissions date or before non-attendance drops for the first set of matriculated classes, whichever comes first.
 Failure to send all official transcripts within the 60-day period will prevent registration.